aws-samples/serverless-samples/README.md

 - ## lambda-function-url

   This example uses AWS SAM to deploy AWS Lambda URL with IAM authentication.
 Lambda deployed has a unique https endpoint that can be called by other parts of the application using a HTTP request with signature V4.
-  Solution also includes python script demostrating how to call the lambda endpoint [[README]](./lambda-function-url)
+  Solution also includes python script demonstrating how to call the lambda endpoint [[README]](./lambda-function-url)

 ## Security